namratads/SeleniumNote/README.md

 12. Support for Browser Extensions

-13. Extensive Documentation and Community SupportQ 1] What is the Selenium?
+13. Extensive Documentation and Community Support

 While Selenium WebDriver is a powerful and widely-used tool for web automation testing, it does have some disadvantages and limitations.